This post may contain affiliate links. Read our disclosure policy here.

 In a medium bowl, combine the oats, baking powder, salt, and pumpkin pie spice. - Mix the wet ingredients

-In a separate bowl, whisk together the pumpkin, eggs, maple syrup, and milk. - Combine
+In a separate bowl, whisk together the pumpkin, eggs, honey (or maple syrup), and milk. - Combine

 Add the oat mixture to the wet ingredients and pour the batter into the prepared baking dish. - Bake until golden